playframework/play-meta/releasing/play.md

 ### Step 3 - release omnidoc

 **Warning**: this is a compulsory step and the version vX.Y.Z of omnidoc released here must match the version vX.Y.Z of Play released in step 1 above.
-There’s a circular dependency.
+There's a circular dependency.

-Omnidoc builds Play’s documentation from all the current versions of Play and its modules.
+Omnidoc builds Play's documentation from all the current versions of Play and its modules.
 The first step you need to take is to update the versions in the omnidoc build file for the branch of Play that you are releasing.
 Update the Play version to the version of Play that you just released, and also update any external modules to their latest version that is compatible with that version of Play.

-Here’s an example update to the omnidoc 2.4.x branch.
+Here's an example update to the omnidoc 2.4.x branch.

 ```diff
 $ git diff